maheskastuti/maheskastuti/README.md

 ## 🚀 About Me

+🎓 I'm pursuing an **Integrated M.Sc. in Chemistry at NIT Durgapur** and building my skills in **Data Analytics, Machine Learning and Business Intelligence**.

-I'm a student at NIT Durgapur with a growing interest in turning data into meaningful insights and building practical data-driven solutions.
+📊 I enjoy working with data to discover patterns, generate insights and build practical solutions.

-I'm currently developing my skills in:
+💻 My current focus is on:

-* 📊 Data Analytics
+* Data analysis using **Python, Pandas & NumPy**
-* 🤖 Machine Learning
-* 🗄️ SQL & Database Management
+* Database analysis using **SQL & MySQL**
-* 📈 Data Visualization & Business Intelligence
+* Data visualization using **Power BI & Excel**
-* 🐍 Python for Data Analysis
+* Machine Learning using **Scikit-Learn**

+🚀 I'm actively building projects and strengthening my skills for opportunities in **Data Analytics and Data Science**.

 ---